 Sample of Approved Programs with Hispanic Studies Course Work

-- IFSA/ Chilean Universities Program, Santiago - Santiago, Chile
+- Chilean Universities Program in Santiago (IFSA) - Santiago, Chile

-- BU/ Madrid Internship Program - Madrid, Spain
+- Language and Area Studies in Madrid (IES) - Madrid, Spain

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs that offer coursework in Spanish and Portuguese.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where Hispanic Studies courses may be available.